 For the seventeenth Sunday after Trinity.

 It is tempting to begin a discussion of this cantata by comparing its first movement with that of C 39 (chapter 17) performed a little over three months previously.
 Both are massive choruses in Gm and of almost identical length, 218 and 228 bars.
-Both have complex ritornelli containing all the essential musical ingredients stated at the beginning but not at the end.
+Both have complex ritornelli which contain all the essential musical ingredients, stated at the beginning but not at the end.
 In each case the ritornello opens with a broken, partially fractured rhythmic statement, ultimately transforming itself into more flowing and continuous contours.

 Finally, each of the massive vocal fugal sections is separated by moments of a more homophonic texture.